group cheering

 How to Apply

-Applications for the 2025 Municipal Community Grants will be accepted from February 10th to March 24th at 4pm.
+Applications for the 2026 Municipal Community Grants are accepted from February 2nd to March 2nd at 4pm.

 PDF printed applications can be emailed to info@thecountyfoundation.ca, mailed or dropped off at The County Foundation at 35 Bridge St. Suite 107, PO BOX 24, Picton, ON, K0K 2T0.